SFBdragon/talc/talc/README.md

 #### v5.0.0

-Heads up: the API might break between this release and v5.

 Check out the [migration guide](#migrating-from-v4-to-v5)

 In general, the allocator got a lot better at doing its job.
 Also took the opportunity to clean up the APIs, setup, and configuration.